nyreehinton/content-ops-starter/content/pages/index.md

       - title: 'SQL, Python, Excel'
         tagline: ''
         subtitle: Preferred coding languages
-        text: >+
+        text: >
           I use SQL as the primary tool to structure and optimize large datasets.
-My experience with advanced SQL techniquesâ€”such as window functions, partitioning, and indexingâ€”helps me maintain data integrity and improve query performance, which is essential for both reporting and analytical projects.
+My experience with advanced SQL techniques, such as window functions, partitioning, and indexing helps me maintain data integrity and improve query performance, which is essential for both reporting and analytical projects.

           Python complements my SQL skills by allowing me to build flexible ETL pipelines.
-Using libraries like Pandas and PySpark within Databricks, I extend SQLâ€™s capabilities to handle diverse data transformation tasks.
+Using libraries like Pandas and PySpark within Databricks, I extend SQL’s capabilities to handle diverse data transformation tasks.
 This approach enables me to automate workflows and adjust to various project complexities.
         image:
           url: /images/person-placeholder-light.png
           altText: Maria Walters